dan-t/rusty-tags/README.md

 Tags for the standard library are created if the rust source is supplied by defining the environment variable `RUST_SRC_PATH`.

+These tags aren't automatically added to the tags of the cargo project and have to be added manually with the path `$RUST_SRC_PATH/rusty-tags.vi` or `$RUST_SRC_PATH/rusty-tags.emacs`.

 If you're using [rustup](<https://www.rustup.rs/>) you can get the rust source of the currently used compiler version by calling: